The Ultimate Guide to Law Firm Billing Best Practices

 5. Automate, automate, automate

-There are plenty of solutions available to help automate routine tasks, so you can spend your time and energy on things that can’t be automated, like answering difficult questions or giving your clients peace of mind.
+Plenty of solutions are available to help automate routine tasks, so you can spend your time and energy on things that can’t be automated, like answering difficult questions or giving your clients peace of mind.

-Before implementing any software, know that process should come before technology.
-Understand the kinks in your billing processes, then look for tools that can help improve them.
+Before implementing any software, know that the process should come before technology.
+Understand the kinks in your billing processes, then look for tools to help improve them.

 Some examples include: